 The Canadian eTA for New Zealand citizens should be applied for at least 72 hours before travel, to allow for processing time and in case there are any errors in the application.

 The application form for the Canada travel authorization is available on desktop, tablet or mobile devices, and once approved the authorization is delivered safely and electronically to the applicant’s email address.

 Applicants only need to show their passport at the airport on arrival and there is no need for paper copies of any documents.
-Once the eTA for New Zealand citizens has been approved, it is electronically linked to the applicant’s passport and valid for a period of five years.
+Once the eTA for travel to Canada for New Zealanders has been approved, it is electronically linked to the applicant’s passport and valid for a period of five years.

 There are several requirements necessary in order to apply for the Canada eTA.
 All applicants must have: